luvcola/DemoKin_DDD/README.md

 # 5\.
 Vignette and extensions

-For more details, including an extension to time varying-populations rates, deceased kin, and multi-state models, see `vignette("Reference", package = "DemoKin")`.
+For more details on `DemoKin`, including an extension to time varying-populations rates, deceased kin, and multi-state models, see `vignette("Reference", package = "DemoKin")`.
 If the vignette does not load, you may need to install the package as `devtools::install_github("IvanWilli/DemoKin", build_vignettes = TRUE)`.

+For a detailed description of extensions of the matrix kinship model,
+see:

+  - time-invariant rates (Caswell 2019),
+  - multistate models (Caswell 2020),
+  - time-varying rates (Caswell and Song 2021), and
+  - two-sex models (Caswell 2022).

 # 6\.
 Exercises